fakerbaby/Flora/README.md

 # Flare
-Flare is an EDA tool that help the designer to design a feasible chip fast and optimal as much as possible.
-Like the name itself, our placer can learn the fundamental features from different chips, and shows great capacity of transferring.
+Flare is an open source EDA tool that help the designer to design a feasible chip.
+This tool can learn the fundamental features from LEF/DEF files, and shows great capacity to achieve a more effcient and accurate layout during physical design period.

-The work we have done before can be briefly descriped as a flow chart below

 ## At present